JosephLai241/nomad/README.md

 # What Is `nomad` and Why?

 I often use the `tree` command whenever I am programming.
 I think it is a very clever tool but unfortunately a bit outdated by today's standards.
-I wanted to write my own new-gen `tree` command, so I did just that.
+I wanted to write my own next gen `tree` command, so I did just that.

 This project is inspired by [`lsd`][lsd]'s colorization and icons. `lsd` is an improved `ls` alternative written in Rust.